Fionzera/Java-Vehicle-Queue/README.md

 # Java-Vehicle-Queue
 Project using what i've been learning in Java

-**Initial plans**
+## 🔨Step-by-step

-1 - Console interface;
+- Console interface;
+  - Menu asking which function will be executed;

+- Create a Validation Class
+  - Verify option method;

-2 - Create a Vehicle class:
+- Create Vehicle Class
+  - Methods;

-  2.1 - Setup getters and setters;
+  - Getters and Setters;

-3 - Create a static class for the error messages;
+- Create a abstract and static class for error messages;